zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 2.  **Parameter guidance** – λ ≈ 0.8, Δα ≈ 0.4–0.6, and drive amplitudes of 15–17 units constitute a practical window for mesoscale (mm-scale) Aetherion cores.

-3.  **Experimental confidence** – Since a coarse 5³ grid suffices, a centimetre-scale laboratory prototype—with similar aspect ratios—should exhibit the same β-step and accompanying φ-burst.
+3.  **Experimental confidence** – Since a coarse 5³ grid suffices, a centimetre-scale laboratory prototype, with similar aspect ratios, should exhibit the same β-step and accompanying φ-burst.

 4.  **Figure-of-merit for P-1 devices** – Target a branch-index change ≥ 1.0 and a coincident RF burst energy matching the simulated ΔVβ to within 20 %.